-Although conclusions, as well as introductions, can be sometimes hard to write, they're very important parts of your paper.
-They both have a crucial effect on the readers' perception of your paper.
+Although writing an introduction or a conclusion for your paper can be sometimes hard, they’re very important parts of your paper.
+They both have a crucial effect on the readers’ perception of your paper.
 A sound conclusion can assist the readers in making a transition back to their daily routine after reading your paper, in the same way, introductions help in their transition into your place of analysis.

 The concluding part of a paper is the writer’s final attempt at saying the final word on the subject he/she must have been discussing.
 The conclusion also allows you to synthesize your thoughts.
 Demonstrate how important the idea is.
 It also helps to propel your readers to have a new view or perspective of the subject.

 With a sound conclusion, the reader is better able to appreciate all that he/she has read; it helps them in forming their own thoughts about the subject in question, etc.

 How Do You Write A Sound Conclusion?